 Unibail-Rodamco's construction projects are carried out in countries where the Group has a locally based team.
-A minimum level of pre-leasing is required before launching a retail project to secure each project from a financial point of view.

 Unibail-Rodamco, except in exceptional cases, selects large, reputable contractors to work on its construction and refurbishment projects by issuing invitations to tender based on a set of clear specifications.
-The final choice of contractors
+The final choice of contractors is made once a comparative analysis of written offers has been carried out.
+Any discrepancies in relation to the original budget must be explained and justified.